twolfson/sf-digital-services-assignment/README.md

 - Form of cache busting for assets (either timestamp or md5)
 - CSS that matches
 - Bonus feature
+- Viewport support, or conclude it makes less sense for tables

 ## License
 As of Sep 14 2019, Todd Wolfson has relesaed this repository and its contents to the public domain.